Profile Connecticut Farm Bureau Association >> Follow this Listing

 • SAVING MONEY: Through partnerships, CFBA saves its members money at their home and business.
 Through membership discounts, members save money on Nationwide Insurance, heating oil, electricity, health insurance, Grainger supplies and more.

 • SUPPORTING FUTURE FARMERS: CFBA, through its partner the Connecticut Agriculture Education Foundation, has received a grant to help new and diversifying farmers by providing them a "toolbox" of information they need to know to start out right.
+We also offer a Student Membership for full-time students under age 26.
 CFBA supports a Young Farmers Committee, folks ages 18-35, and welcomes young leaders' involvement.

 • GETTING THE FACTS STRAIGHT: CFBA knows that local farms mean local jobs.
 We partially funded a UCONN study to quantify agriculture's contribution in Connecticut: $3.5 billion impact generating 20,000 jobs statewide.